Application of Martindale Abrasion and Pilling Tester

 Prepare test samples

-- Screw the clamp socket onto the compression nut as shown in Figure 3- (E).
-(Ensure that the fixture is tightened to prevent the sample from falling off during the friction test)
+Screw the clamp socket onto the compression nut as shown in Figure 3-(E).
+Make sure the fixture is tight.
+This will stop the sample from falling off during the friction test.

-Note: all parts of a grinding station are numbered.
+Note: we number all parts of a grinding station.
 The correct number of parts must be used in the correct station.
 For example, all components marked with No. 1 should be assembled and used in station 1.

 Lissajous pattern Inspection method